 Technical assistance systems (Ambient Assisted Living) provide people with disabilities and with age-related physical restrictions to their mobility additional ways of increasing the quality of their accommodation and their quality of life so that they can be well catered for and stay in the surroundings they are familiar with.
 In future, this area of application will probably be further

 developed particularly in health care provision (telecare, telerehabilitation and telemedicine).
 The fundamental characteristic and critical factor in the success of these two areas of application will be an appropriate combination of ICT and personal services.

 Security for flats and buildings

-In addition to the installation of smoke detectors, the use of which in residential accommodation is also prescribed in Berlin, there are many ICT solutions which can increase the security of flats against breaking and entering.
+In addition to the installation of smoke detectors, the use of which in residential accommodation is also prescribed in smart city strategy Berlin, there are many ICT solutions which can increase the security of flats against breaking and entering.
 On the basis of an extensive analysis carried out by the German Forum for Crime Prevention (Stiftung Deutsches Forum für Kriminalprävention) on the options and limits regarding the prevention of break-ins, and on the recommendation of the Interior Ministers’ Conference, the KfW banking group has included support for measures that prevent break-ins in its programs, “Energy-efficient refurbishment” and “Age-appropriate modernisation”, both of which are used by tenants and property owners in Berlin.

 Energy and resource efficiency